http4s/http4s/docs/src/hugo/content/middleware.md

 ```

 It is possible for the wrapped `Service` to have different `Request` and `Response`
 types than the middleware.
-Authorization is, again, a good example.
-Authorization
+Authentication is, again, a good example.
+Authentication
 middleware is an `HttpService` (an alias for `Service[Request, Response]`) that wraps an `
 AuthedService` (an alias for `Service[AuthedRequest[T], Response]`.
 There is a type
 defined for this in the `http4s.server` package: